application traffic steering

 Back to basic with OpenFlow

 With OpenFlow, the switching device has no control plane, as the controller interacts directly with the FIB.
 Instead, OpenFlow provides a packet format and protocol to carry these packets that now describes forwarding table entries in the FIB.
-In OpenFlow documentation, the FIB is referred to as the flow table, as it contains information about each flow the switch needs to know about.
+In OpenFlow documentation, the FIB is referred to as the flow table, which contains information about each flow the switch needs to know about.

 Critical Benefits of Hyperscale Networking: